Sangram9697/Sentiment-Analysis-of-Amazon-Reviews/README.md

-# TASK 1: SENTIMENT ANALYSIS ON SOCIAL MEDIA DATA
+# TASK 1: SENTIMENT ANALYSIS ON Amazon Reviews

 **Description**: Build a sentiment analysis model to classify social media posts as positive, negative, or neutral.